SwissDataScienceCenter/renku/docs/user/firststeps.rst

 Renku) and click on the **Login** button located on the top right corner of the Renku web interface.

-You can sign in using with your GitHub or LinkedIn account by clicking on the corresponding button.
+On `renkulab.io <http://renkulab.io>`_ you can sign in using with your GitHub or LinkedIn account by clicking on the corresponding button.

 Once logged in, create a new project by going to the **Projects** (1) page and clicking on the **New Project** button (2).